Dasharo/docs/docs/index.md

 ### Docker

-Coreboot needs a specific toolchain to be built, hence why it is usually built inside of a Docker.
+coreboot needs a specific toolchain to be built, hence why it is usually built inside of a Docker.
 In case of Dasharo, all images are build using Docker, so you will make sure it works properly on your system.